NilaBlueshirt/make_lastz_chains_onPhx/README.md

 <br />

 ## To resume a run from the clean_chains step
-The mamba env created on Phx has the UCSC Kent tools at version 455, which doesn't have some of the newest version's patches.
-So when the input data is huge, the workflow calls these older Kent tools and gets an Assertion error at the final step, `clean_chain`.
+The mamba env created on Phx has the UCSC Kent tools at version 455, which doesn't have some of the newest version's patches and cannot handle long sequences.
+So when the input sequences are extremly long, the workflow calls these older Kent tools and gets an "Assertion error" at the final step, the `clean_chain` step.

 However, the newest version of Kent tools requires a newer `GLIBC`, which Phx doesn't have.
 The latest version of the Kent binaries has been downloaded in `make_lastz_chains/HL_kent_binaries` and `HL_kent_binaries_bak`; they are not called by the workflow, but they can be used manually.